snow01/ab-optimisation-framework/README.md

 - AB Experimentation configurations are defined for an App, known by a name.
 - Each app has one or more projects, known by a name.
-- Each project has one or many experiments, each having a name, target audience, and experiment size.
-Target audience can be defined as an expression on cookie, header, or custom context.
+- Each project has one or many experiments, each having a name, target audience, and stored data.
+Target audience is either an expression on given `context` or reference to predefined `list`.
+- Each target audience has size, specified either as absolute value or percentage.
-- Each experiment has one or many variations, each having variation size and a stored configuration that can be used for configuring test behaviour in the application.
+- Each experiment has one or many variations, each having variation size and a stored data that can be used for configuring test behaviour in the application.
 - Feature is a specific type of experiment with no variations.
 - Each project can have one or many experiment groups, which defines a mutual exclusion policy between experiments, and priority of experiments.
 An experiment can be part of only one experiment group.
 - Target audiences can also be a predefined list of users for the environment - such as beta.